InRule/Samples/Authoring Samples/User Defined Functions/README.md

 | Function | Description |
 |-------|------------|
 | CallExternalFunction | Calls a specific external function.
 This function adds the supplied numbers together and returns the result. |

+The `MapBetweenDifferentEntities.ruleappx` file contains a single UDF with supporting Data that demonstrates the ability to create a new Entity, setting the fields to a value from another entity with different fields based on field mappings defined in an Inline Table.